Nick Shipley

-Nick Shipley (born 25 June 1999) is a former professional Australian rules footballer and jester who played for the Greater Western Sydney Giants in the Australian Football League (AFL).
-He is a midfielder (Master BaitR).
+Nick Shipley (born 25 June 1999) is an Australian rules footballer who currently serves as the captain of the Sydney Swans in the Victorian Football League (VFL).
+He previously played professionally for the Greater Western Sydney Giants in the Australian Football League (AFL).
 Shipley made his debut in round 6 against the Brisbane Lions at Spotless Stadium.
 He was the first graduate of the Giants Academy from the Western Sydney region to play for GWS.

 Shipley grew up in Campbelltown and originally wanted to play for A-League club Sydney FC.
 His mother Jessica was born in Peru and moved to Sydney as a child.
-He was recruited by the Giants Academy and drafted by GWS in the 2017 AFL Draft with pick 64 as an academy selection.
+He was recruited by the Giants Academy and drafted by GWS in the 2017 AFL draft with pick 64 as an academy selection.